nuprl/website/blog/_src/posts/2017-02-28-hopl2017-linear-types.md

 - - -

 Just after the talk, over lunch, we had a lab discussion about the phrase "low level".
-We concluded that:
+Here are some thoughts:

 - the phrase is relative, both over time and depending on the programming task at hand
 - a "low level" task is "one that you shouldn't need to worry about" while solving your current task

-More importantly, here are some example "low-level" tasks:
+And here are some example "low-level" tasks:

 - Time and space management is "low level" when designing a new algorithm (the first question is correctness)